 "Our activity to target the global youth market is focused on improving the perception of New Zealand as a fun and popular destination and increase youth arrivals," says Tourism New Zealand's General Manager Marketing Communications Justin Watson.

 "With the results tracking as they are, we know that we are engaging with this market in a way that really resonates with them and will continue to deliver results."

 Four lucky winners from Canada will arrive this week to enjoy New Zealand's legendary snow and ski for the Winter Highlife experience.
 The Natural Goodness winners from Germany, will arrive in July to experience all the natural wonders and outdoor activities the South Island has to offer.
-You can view the reactions of the winners here.

 The winners will keep the wider global youth market updated with their experiences while they are in New Zealand with regular blogs on newzealand.com campaign pages - fully integrated with Facebook and YouTube to make sharing easier.